 The lawsuit that recently got underway and the bill filed earlier this year both attempt to make “observation” status count towards the three-day rule.
 This shows a hopeful sign that the Center for Medicare and Medicaid Services will be making changes to the rules for nursing home admissions.

 Families can protect themselves by having an advocate.

 Nursing home admissions continue to be confusing and overwhelming.
 Misunderstanding and mistakes can cost families thousands of dollars.
 Families can best protect themselves by having a knowledgeable, experienced ally as part of their support team.
-Hurley Elder Care Law provides each of its clients with to navigate the challenges associated with our aging world.
+Hurley Elder Care Law provides each of its clients with a whole team of experts to navigate the challenges associated with our aging world.
 Our Certified Elder Law Attorneys, care coordinators, and public benefits specialists address legal, financial, and care concerns.

 To learn more about our services, please contact Hurley Elder Care Law for a complimentary phone consultation by calling (404) 843-0121 or by sending us a message.

 To stay updated on current elder law news, subscribe to our blog.